gowrisankarponnusamy/AI-powered-smart-waste-classification/README.md

 ## Results and Impact
 <!--Give the results and impact as shown below-->
-The Sign Language Detection System enhances accessibility for individuals with hearing and speech impairments, providing a valuable tool for inclusive communication.
-The project's integration of computer vision and deep learning showcases its potential for intuitive and interactive human-computer interaction.
+The AI-Powered Smart Waste Classification system improves the accuracy and efficiency of waste segregation by automatically identifying categories such as plastic, metal, paper, glass, and biodegradable waste.
+The integration of computer vision and deep learning demonstrates clear potential for real-time automation in recycling and smart waste management.

-This project serves as a foundation for future developments in assistive technologies and contributes to creating a more inclusive and accessible digital environment.
+This project provides a foundation for next-generation smart-bin systems, environmental monitoring tools, and automated sorting lines.
+Its deployment capability contributes to cleaner waste streams, better recycling outcomes, and more sustainable waste management practices across public and private environments.
 ## Articles published / References
 1. N. S. Gupta, S. K. Rout, S. Barik, R. R. Kalangi, and B. Swampa, “Enhancing Heart Disease Prediction Accuracy Through Hybrid Machine Learning Methods ”, EAI Endorsed Trans IoT, vol. 10, Mar.
 2024.
 2. A. A. BIN ZAINUDDIN, “Enhancing IoT Security: A Synergy of Machine Learning, Artificial Intelligence, and Blockchain”, Data Science Insights, vol. 2, no. 1, Feb.
 2024.